 But unfortunately, if we hang on to these past memories and we judge them in a predictably negative way, we lose sight of the fact that we can always choose our judgments.
 We feel that our negative analysis is just who we are.
 It’s part of our identity.
 It’s part of our personality.

 Well, it isn’t.
 It’s always a choice.
-With this technique, you gain some freedom from the emotional roller coaster ride that you feel just takes you to negative territory like clockwork.
+With this technique of simple meditation steps for beginners, you gain some freedom from the emotional roller coaster ride that you feel just takes you to negative territory like clockwork.
 Here’s how it works.

 Step #1: Count your breath

-By preparing for your meditation and understanding breath awareness techniques, you will be on your way to peace of mind in no time
+By preparing for your simple meditation steps for beginners and understanding breath awareness techniques, you will be on your way to peace of mind in no time

 Step #2: Close your eyes